 - “Action Jackson” came out on President’s Day weekend in February of 1988 and was somehow beaten out at the box office by the Sidney Pointier-Tom Berenger thriller “Shoot to Kill” and “Good Morning, Vietnam,” then in its eighth week of release.
 While I enjoy the idea that a few lucky couples got to spend that year’s Valentine’s Day discovering the greatness of “Action Jackson,” I feel sorry for the guys who had to try and satisfy their women in the bedroom later knowing that they were likely fantasizing about Carl Weathers (or possibly Bill Duke, I’m not going to judge either way).

-- Here is why this movie is great.
-After he shoots by my count 28 bullets from his Beretta without reloading, her union boss Stringer gets a knife in his hand, punched in the face, shot with a grenade launcher, explodes and falls down the building engulfed in flames, then falls through a glass ceiling, then lands next to a screaming couple enjoying dinner.
+- From just the opening few minutes, here is why this movie is great.
+After he shoots by my count 28 bullets from his Beretta without reloading, union boss Stringer gets a knife in his hand, punched in the face, shot with a grenade launcher, explodes and falls down the building engulfed in flames, then falls through a glass ceiling, then lands next to a screaming couple enjoying dinner.
 This is why stuntmen should direct all movies.

 Anthony: Let me just stop you right there and point out something no else seems to notice about this scene: King Cobra Malt Liquor!
 That’s right, the guy that gets wacked at the top of the movie is drinking a King Cobra Malt Liquor.
 Because that’s what white labor union leaders need a cold can of right after a hard day of leading unions.